Golf Under the Lights

 For 20 years, the course designer who got his start on the construction crew working under Pete Dye and helped bring the TPC concept to life as a staff member of the PGA Tour, tried to put together a deal.
 On the fifth go-round in 1998, Postlethwait succeeded in building Knight’s Play Golf Center in Apex, North Carolina, a 27-hole facility near Raleigh that has turned into everything he dreamed it could be.

 “I worked it hard,” he said.
 “I’m pretty persistent.”

 Knight’s Play opened with 18 lighted holes in 1998 and did 60,000 rounds in the first year, leading Postlethwait to build another nine.
-Four years after opening, it surpassed 100,000 rounds.
-While those numbers have leveled off to approximately 80,000 per year, Golf Digest architecture editor Ron Whitten visited in 2010 and recalled being impressed that when the stars come out at night, so do lots of golfers in the area known as the Research Triangle.
+Four years after opening, it surpassed 100,000 rounds, and they’ve now leveled off at about 80,000 annually.

 Postlethwait sold his stake in 2011 and retired, but remains a big believer that lights could be viable for some owners and operators today – whether in the form of a fully-lighted course, nine holes, the final three holes or some other variation.

 “Do I think it would be successful in a lot of other parts of the country?
 Yes.
 Hell, yes,” Postlethwait said.
 “I don’t know why more haven’t done it.”

 Soccer, baseball and football fields are often lit late into the night, he argued, so why not a golf course?
 Postlethwait’s idea of lighting a course wasn’t a new one – Whitten recalls playing Westwood Golf Course, a nine-hole par-3 course in Omaha, Nebraska, as a 16 year old in 1966.
 The course remains open, but the lights are long gone.